Graça Machel: United Nations

-Following her retirement from the Mozambique ministry, Machel was appointed as the expert in charge of producing the groundbreaking United Nations report on the impact of armed conflict on children.
+Following her retirement from the Mozambique ministry, Machel was appointed as the expert in charge of producing the groundbreaking 1996 United Nations report on the impact of armed conflict on children.
 From 2008 until 2009, she was a member of the High-Level Taskforce on Innovative International Financing for Health Systems, co-chaired by Gordon Brown and Robert Zoellick.
+In 2001, she published The Machel review, 1996-2000 : a critical analysis of progress made and obstacles encountered in increasing protection for war-affected children.

 She served as the Chair of The Partnership for Maternal, Newborn & Child Health (PMNCH) from 2013-2018.
 In January 2016, she was also appointed by United Nations Secretary-General Ban Ki-moon to the High-level Advisory Group for Every Woman Every Child.